-(2) This refers to the code of a common indicator, if applicaable
+(2) This refers to the code of a common indicator, if applicable

-Appendix 1

-B. Details by type of operation
+Appendix 1 B. Details by type of operation C. Calculation of the standard scale of unit costs, lump sums or flat rates

 1. Source of data used to calculate the standard scale of unit costs, lump sums or flat rates (who produced, collected and recorded the data, where the data is stored, cut-off dates, validation, etc):